-I started the Artists in Residence program about 25 years ago to provide artistic and financial support to early-career artists, giving them a theatre to call home and to provide peace of mind for a sustainable career.
+Todd Haimes started the Artists in Residence program to provide artistic and financial support to early-career artists, giving them a theatre to call home and to provide peace of mind of a sustainable career.

 Over the years, this program has evolved to include playwrights, mid-career directors and even an entire young company.
-And while these residencies have allowed us to help cultivate the next generations of theatre leaders, these artists have also become invaluable to me and our audiences, invigorating this institution with fresh voices.
+And while these residencies have allowed Roundabout to help cultivate the next generations of theatre leaders, these artists have also become invaluable to the staff and our audiences, invigorating this institution with fresh voices.

 These directors have a home base at Roundabout to develop their own work, take artistic risks, and play a role in planning the company's seasons.

 Artists in Residence Program Company in Residence

 Fiasco Theater was invited to become Roundabout’s first Company in Residence following their work on Into the Woods (2015).
 We aim to encourage them to continue their exploration of classic musicals and plays by providing the time and space that a young company needs to do their best work.

 This group of directors and playwrights comprises artists who have created some of Roundabout's best-known works and artists who will be creating the work of the future.
 They call Roundabout home and are able to develop the projects they are the most passionate about here.

 This program was created in 2017 as a launchpad for the next generation of directors.
 It focuses on underrepresented talent, and is a balance of hands-on learning with the season’s directors and development of the Fellow’s own craft.